nokia/ClickNF/README.md

 scalability, timing wheels, and an epoll-based API to improve performance.
 Finally, L7 modularity and SSL/TLS termination provide building blocks for novel network functions to be deployed with little effort.

-**ClickNF has been presented at Usenix ATC 2018 https://www.usenix.org/conference/atc18/presentation/gallo **
+**C lickNF has been presented at Usenix ATC 2018 https://www.usenix.org/conference/atc18/presentation/gallo **

 If you have any question/issue with the code, please use github or contact me at massimo.gallo@nokia-bell-labs.com